fless-lab/xfinder/README.md

 Project currently in active development.
 Contributions welcome after Phase 1 MVP completion.

-## Licence
+## License

-**Licence Personnalisée - Usage Non-Commercial**

-✅ Utilisation gratuite
+This software is licensed under a **Custom Non-Commercial License**.

+### Permissions
+- ✅ Free personal and non-commercial use
-✅ Modification autorisée
+- ✅ Modification and distribution for non-commercial purposes
-✅ Distribution autorisée
-❌ Revente interdite
-❌ Usage commercial interdit

-Voir [LICENSE](LICENSE) pour les détails complets.

-Pour toute utilisation commerciale, contactez l'auteur.
+- ✅ Source code access and study

+### Restrictions
+- ❌ Commercial use prohibited without explicit written permission
+- ❌ Sale or sublicensing of the software or derivative works
+- ❌ Use in commercial products or paid services (SaaS)

+For the complete license terms, see [LICENSE](LICENSE).

+### Commercial Licensing
+For commercial use inquiries, please contact:
+**achilleatarmla@gmail.com**

 ## Project Status